Yandex Cloud

 API

-1. In the management console, go to the page of the folder where you want to reserve an IP address.
+1. In the management console, navigate to the folder where you want to reserve an IP address.

 2. In the list of services, select Virtual Private Cloud.